 If your bag does not show up as expected, airlines will reimburse you for “reasonable expenses”.
 This is a term that’s kept deliberately vague, probably because if airlines stipulated a fixed amount, everyone would spend exactly that!
 It’s not an excuse to go on a shopping spree, but one replacement set of clothes, toiletries, and a charger would probably fall within the “reasonable” ambit.

-Plus, receive S$5 Cash via PayNow, on top of ongoing promotions.
-Valid till 11 September, 2022.
+In addition, receive S$5 bonus cash via PayNow, on top of the existing promotion.
+Valid till 31 December 2022.
 T&Cs apply.

 3. Know your rights